input-output-hk/partner-chains/docs/intro.md

    deployed and called by the offchain components.

 **_Note_**: _It is worth mentioning that the diagram above outlines the full setup which a chain builder would need to run in order to operate a chain.
-Validators won't need to use offchain components and thus won't have to run ogmios_.
+Validators only need to have ogmios running during the registration process but not during normal operation._

 #### db-sync
 [db-sync](https://github.com/IntersectMBO/cardano-db-sync) is a chain-indexer which follows the